Panther (legendary creature): Heraldry

 In heraldry the panther is commonly used in a form known as the panther incensed.
 In this form, the panther is depicted with flames coming from its mouth and ears, representing the panther's sweet odour.

 The heraldic panther is usually shown with coloured spots (semée of roundels), which are frequently blue and red.
-The arms of the Worshipful Company of Dyers, however, have as supporters two panthers "incensed Gules crowned Or and semée of Roundels Gules, Azure, Vert, Purpure and Sable" (with red flames, a gold crown and red, blue, green, purple and black spots).
+The arms of the Worshipful Company of Dyers, however, have as supporters two panthers with red, blue, green, purple and black spots.
 These colours are also seen on the badge of the National Crime Agency, which features a panther as one of its supporters.
 The panther was used by Henry VI of England as his badge and by other members of the House of Lancaster.

 A panther which is all silver (argent) is seen in the coat of arms of the Austrian province of Styria (Steiermark) on green (Vert) shield.